What is EDIFACT?

 EDI With My Suppliers

-Our EDI solution will enable your suppliers to receive, process and create all of the documents required to meet with your specifications.
+Our EDI solution will enable your suppliers to receive, process and create all of the documents required to meet your specifications.

 Premier Managed EDI

-EDI can be complicated but it doesn’t have to be.
-Let Celtrino manage your electronic trading activity from mapping to system maintenance and upgrades
+EDI can be complicated, but it doesn’t have to be.
+Let Celtrino manage your electronic trading activity from mapping to system maintenance and upgrades.

 Get in Touch